Grizzlies vs. Lakers Injury Report Today - April 26

 - When Memphis scores more than 116.6 points, it is 34-7.

-- In their last 10 games, the Grizzlies have been scoring 112.9 points per game, an average that's slightly lower than the 116.9 they've scored over the course of the 2022-23 season.
+- In their last 10 games, the Grizzlies have been scoring 112.9 points per contest, an average that's a little lower than the 116.9 they've scored over the course of the 2022-23 season.

-- Memphis knocks down 12 three-pointers per game (16th in the league) at a 35.1% rate (22nd in the NBA), compared to the 13 its opponents make while shooting 35.5% from beyond the arc.
+- Memphis knocks down 12 three-pointers per game (16th in the league) compared to its opponents' 13.
+It shoots 35.1% from deep while its opponents hit 35.5% from long range.

 Grizzlies vs. Lakers Betting Info